pubpub-zz/ppInk/readme.md

 ## Other features / tricks

 ### Calling Window
-by default ppink displays a floating window
+by default ppink displays a floating window</BR>
 ![image](https://github.com/pubpub-zz/ppInk/assets/4083478/42a8eab2-d8c1-4c44-87f8-da5ff9fae72c)

 * left clicking on it starts drawing.
 * right click and drag allows to move the window to another position:
 This position will be kept you quit ppInk.
-To save it open the options and click on the button.
+To save it open the options and click on the button.</BR>
 ![image](https://github.com/pubpub-zz/ppInk/assets/4083478/33bce2c1-fdaf-472b-8f29-3d7d8c65ad88)

 If due to screen reconfiguration, the window dissapears, unset/set the "Show Floating Window" : the window will come back to coordinates 100,100.